IHDE-Alliance/ISTP_metadata/v1.0.0-alpha/metadata-variable-attributes.md

 (Optional) Values which define the range of nominal operations and where values outside the range of these values should be flagged as warnings (often referred to as yellow limits).
 Visualization software can use these attributes for indicating limits on plots or other warnings.
 The range of LIMITS_NOMINAL_MIN and LIMITS_NOMINAL_MAX fall within the range of LIMITS_WARN_MIN and LIMITS_WARN_MAX.
 Yellow limits are often set a certain percentage away from the red limits to give the operator a chance to respond before the red limits are reached. **The values data type must match the data type of the variable.**

-**MONOTON --- optional**
+## MONOTON

-Indicates whether the variable is monotonically increasing or monotonically decreasing.
+(Optional) Indicates whether the variable is monotonically increasing or monotonically decreasing.
 Use of MONOTON is strongly recommended for the Epoch time variable, and can significantly increase the performance speed on retrieval of data.
 Valid values: INCREASE, DECREASE.

-**RELATIVE_ERROR --- optional**
+## RELATIVE_ERROR

-Relative or random error, in same units as Units attribute - to specify the accuracy of the time stamps relative to each other.
+(Optional) Relative or random error, in same units as Units attribute - to specify the accuracy of the time stamps relative to each other.
 This is usually much smaller than Absolute_Error.

-**REFERENCE_POSITION --- optional**
+## REFERENCE_POSITION

-Topocenter (local), Geocenter , rotating Earth geoid (used by CDF_TIME_TT2000).
+(Optional) Topocenter (local), Geocenter , rotating Earth geoid (used by CDF_TIME_TT2000).
 Reference_Position is optional metadata to account for time variance with position in the gravity wells and with relative velocity.
 While we could use a combined TimeSystem attribute that defines mission-specific time scales where needed, such as UTC-at-STEREO-B, it's cleaner to keep them separate as Time_Scale=UTC and Reference_Position=STEREO-B.

-**RESOLUTION --- optional**
+## RESOLUTION

-Using ISO8601 relative time format, for example: "1s" = 1 second.
-Resolution
-provides the smallest change in time that is measured.
+(Optional) Using ISO8601 relative time format, for example: "1s" = 1 second.
+Resolution provides the smallest change in time that is measured.

-**SCALEMIN and SCALEMAX --- optional**
+## SCALEMIN and SCALEMAX

-Are values which can be based on the actual values of data found in the CDF data set or on the probable uses of the data, {\em e.g.}, plotting multiple files at the same scale.
+(Optional) Are values which can be based on the actual values of data found in the CDF data set or on the probable uses of the data, {\em e.g.}, plotting multiple files at the same scale.
 Visualization software can use these attributes as defaults for plotting.
 The values must match the data type of the variable.

+## SCALETYP
-**SCALETYP --- recommended for non-linear scales if not using SCAL_PTR**

-Indicates whether the variable should have a **linear** or a **log** scale as a default.
+(Recommended for non-linear scales if not using SCAL_PTR) Indicates whether the variable should have a **linear** or a **log** scale as a default.
 If this attribute is not present, **linear** scale is assumed.

+## SCAL_PTR
-**SCAL_PTR --- recommended for non-linear scales if not using SCALETYP**

-Is used for dimensional variables when one value of SCALTYP is not sufficient.
+(Recommended for non-linear scales if not using SCALETYP) Is used for dimensional variables when one value of SCALTYP is not sufficient.
 SCAL_PTR is used {\em instead of} SCALTYP, and will point to a variable which will be of the same dimensionality as the original variable.
 The allowed values are linear and log. **The value of the attribute must be a variable in the same CDF data set.**

 **sig_digits --- Cluster recommended**